 As the cold weather rolls in, don’t you just want to curl up with a hot bowl of comfort soup?
 Well, this Slow Cooker French Onion Soup is simple and sure to warm you right up.

-Maybe you’ve tried our Slow Cooker Cauliflower Corn Chowder, Leftover Party Tray Vegetable Soup or our Slow Cooker Tomato Basil Soup.
+Maybe you’ve tried our Slow Cooker Cauliflower Corn Chowder, Slow Cooker Italian Wedding Soup, Leftover Party Tray Vegetable Soup, or our Slow Cooker Tomato Basil Soup.
 Today we have another soup recipe that is so simple to make, yet perfectly rich in flavor.

 Helpful Items for This Recipe